PRIDE-R/archive-annual-trends/README.md

 ![](README_files/figure-html/unnamed-chunk-22-1.png)

-Maybe we can mention as something interesting that *LTQ Orbitrap Velos* is being reported more freqently in 2014 and there is also an increase of usage of *Q Exactive* in the same year.
+Maybe we can mention as something interesting that *LTQ Orbitrap Velos* is being reported more frequently in 2014 and there is also an increase of usage of *Q Exactive* in the same year.

 # Conclusions